olliegardner/seminar-roulette/manual.md

 # User Manual

 This guide serves as a manual, explaining how to install, run and test the Seminar Roulette web application.
-If you encouter any issues during the installation and configuration process, please contact the [developer](https://github.com/olliegardner).
+If you encouter any issues during the installation and configuration process, please contact the developer [Ollie Gardner](https://github.com/olliegardner).

 ## Contents